Join Our Team

 Key Competencies

-- Fluency in Irish Sign Language
+Fluency and excellent proficiency in Irish Sign Language

 Submitting your Cover letter and CV